Port

 Meals included

 Begin with a 30-minute drive through the palm plantations and into the wondrous mountains overlooking the Pacific Ocean.
-After a brief orientation, you will be lead on a guided nature walk through--and over--the magnificent Costa Rican rainforest.
+After a brief orientation, take a guided nature walk through and over the magnificent Costa Rican rainforest.

-Next, traverse our world-famous Canopy Bridge system.
+Next, traverse the world-famous Canopy Bridge system.
 The system consists of six sections spanning 800 feet of hanging bridges attached to massive hardwood trees.
-From viewing platforms, you will experience the majesty of the forest canopy from a bird’s eye view.
+From viewing platforms, you will experience the majesty of the forest canopy from a bird's-eye view.

 Notes:

-Wear your swimsuit under your clothing and comfortable closed toes shoes; bring a towel, insect repellent, hat, and biodegradable sunscreen.
+Wear comfortable closed-toe shoes.
+Wear your swimsuit under your clothing; bring a towel, reef-safe/biodegradable sunscreen, light clothing to act as a full cover-up for further protection from the sun, and a hat.
+Swim at your own risk.
 A shorter, moderate walk to the riverbank is available for guests not wishing to use the hanging bridges.
 Wildlife sightings are likely but are not guaranteed.